Jbenav200/pytools/README.md

 ## Use Cases

 - A company has customers who bring in annual revenue, you want to list those customers in order of smallest revenue to largest
+- The company also wants to assign different SLA levels, Bronze, Silver and Gold.

 ### Resource